 5. Chestnut Hill is great for families.

-If you’re moving to Philadelphia with your family, then consider affluent yet homey Chestnut Hill as a relocation destination.
-This neighborhood has a lot of family-friendly attractions, including the Morris Arboretum, Children’s Music Express, and dozens of adorable parks, shops, and playgrounds up and down Germantown Avenue.
+If you’re moving to Philadelphia with your family, consider affluent yet homey Chestnut Hill as a relocation destination.
+This neighborhood has many family-friendly attractions, including the Morris Arboretum, Children’s Music Express and dozens of adorable parks, shops and playgrounds up and down Germantown Avenue.
 It’s also not far from Fairmount Park, Philly’s largest municipal park, which is home to plenty of walking and biking trails as well as the Philadelphia Zoo!

-If you’re looking for great schools for your kids, Chestnut Hill is also home to several good public, as well as private, schools and has a free library.
+If you’re looking for great schools for your kids, Chestnut Hill is also home to several good public and private schools and has a free library.
 It even boasts one of the lowest crime rates in the city.
+Jennifer Rinnella enthuses about the neighborhood and the city as a whole, “We have an incredible balance of museums, sports and arts with an impeccable location, allowing for an equally easy drive to New York, Baltimore, and DC.
+[Chestnut Hill] has access to award-winning schools within a 25-minute drive of center city, [which] makes [the area] a true gem.”

 6. Manayunk is great for young professionals.